-- All students are to assemble at the parade square by 0725h (0825h on Wednesdays)·
+- All students are to assemble at the parade square by 0730h.

 - All students must stand at attention when singing the National Anthem and reciting the Pledge.

-- All students are to assemble and dismiss in a quiet and orderly manner under the supervision of the Discipline and Form Teachers.
+- All students will assemble and be dismissed in a quiet and orderly manner under the supervision of the Discipline and Form Teachers.

 - Students are to use their mobile phones in a socially responsible manner.
-All content shared and communicated via the mobile phone should be respectful, considerate and appropriate.
+All content shared and communicated via the mobile phone should be respectful, considerate and appropriate towards others.

-(ii) Parent/Guardian are required to collect the mobile phone inclusive of sim card personally after 1 week for the 1st violation, 2 weeks for 2nd violation and 3 weeks for 3rd violation.
+2. Parent/Guardian is required to collect the mobile phone inclusive of sim card personally after 1 week for the 1st violation, 2 weeks for 2nd violation and 3 weeks for 3rd violation.